-A recipient of a Pew Foundation grant, a David T. Wong Fellowship, a Lannan Residency and, most recently, the Asian American Literary Award, Linh Dinh was born in Saigon in 1963 and emigrated to the United States in 1975.
-An acclaimed and provocative writer of short stories and contemporary fables, he is also the author of several books of poems and a novel, Love Like Hate.
+A recipient of a Pew Foundation grant, a David T. Wong Fellowship, a Lannan Residency and, most recently, the Asian American Literary Award, LINH DINH was born in Saigon in 1963 and emigrated to the United States in 1975.
+An acclaimed and provocative writer of short stories and contemporary fables, he is also the author of several books of poems and stories, including Postcards from the End of America and Fake House, as well as a novel, Love Like Hate.
 Linh has edited the anthologies Night, Again: Contemporary Fiction from Vietnam and Three Vietnamese Poets.
 His collection of stories, Blood and Soap, was chosen by the Village Voice as one of the Best Books of 2004.
 Linh's nonfiction essays have been published regularly at Unz Review, LewRockwell, Intrepid Report and CounterCurrents, and his blog, Postcards from the End of America (linhdinhphotos.blogspot.com), is followed by thousands of readers.
 He has also published widely in Vietnamese.